Skip to main content

 In Chapter 7, we pointed out that the order in which silicate minerals weather is opposite the order in which they melt.
 Those minerals that melt at lowest temperature are most resistant to weathering.
 This phenomenon, too, is partly a result of how much silica is in the different silicate minerals.
 Minerals rich in silica are more tightly bonded (and thus more resistant to weathering) because they contain more (SiO4)4- anion molecules and because the valence of ionic bonds is generally greater than in minerals poorer in silica.
 Because of stronger bonds, they are less easily attacked by water and other weathering agents.

-This page titled 13.6.5: Melting and Weathering Relationships is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6.5: Melting and Weathering Relationships is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.